 What is the current status of the project?

-The new Kings County Courthouse is in the construction phase, with an expected completion date in December 2015.
+The new Kings County Courthouse is completed, with an expected open-for-business date of February 16, 2016.

-Why does Kings County need a new courthouse?
+Why did Kings County need a new courthouse?

-The Superior Court of Kings County currently provides criminal, civil, small claims, probate, trust, traffic, and family and juvenile court services from three facilities located in the cities of Hanford, Corcoran, and Avenal.
-The Hanford Courthouse, part of the Kings County Government Center and the main courthouse, serves the public from three physically inadequate and unsafe buildings spread out across the downtown campus.
+The Superior Court of Kings County provided criminal, civil, small claims, probate, trust, traffic, and family and juvenile court services from three locations in Hanford, Corcoran, and Avenal.
+The Hanford location, part of the Kings County Government Center, served the public from three physically inadequate and unsafe buildings spread out across the downtown campus.
 Built in the late 1970s, the buildings are undersized and overcrowded, and have significant physical, seismic, functional, accessibility and logistical problems that prevent the Court from providing adequate and efficient court services to King’s County residents.
 Examples:

 What was the plan for the new courthouse?

-The new, four-story Kings County Courthouse, being built near the Kings County Government Center just west of the County Jail, includes 12 courtrooms in approximately 144,000 square feet.
-It will replace the court’s space in the Kings County Government Center.
-The new courthouse will solve safety and accessibility problems and increase security with improved entrance screening and a secure underground tunnel for the transportation of in-custody detainees from the county jail to the new courthouse.
-The facility will provide basic services not currently offered: a self-help center, appropriately sized and secure public lobby space, queuing areas for entrance screening and public service counters, in-custody and courtroom holding areas, a jury assembly room, jury deliberations and family court mediation rooms, attorney interview and witness waiting rooms.
-The new courthouse will consolidate the Hanford and the closed Lemoore court operations from five unsafe, overcrowded, and physically deficient buildings into a modern, centrally located and secure courthouse, greatly improving access to justice for Kings County residents.
-The Corcoran and Avenal branch courthouses will remain open to serve the public.
+The new, four-story Kings County Courthouse is adjacent to the County Jail, and includes 10 unfinished spaces in approximately 144,000 square feet for 2 additional courtrooms if they are needed in the future.
+The new courthouse replaces the court’s space in the Kings County Government Center and the now-closed remote locations.
+The new courthouse remedies safety and accessibility problems and increases security with improved entrance screening and a secure underground tunnel for the transportation of in-custody detainees from the county jail to the new courthouse.
+The facility provides for basic services not currently offered: a self-help center, appropriately sized and secure public lobby space, queuing areas for entrance screening and public service counters, in-custody and courtroom holding areas, a jury assembly room, jury deliberations and family court mediation rooms, attorney interview and witness waiting rooms.
+The new courthouse consolidates the Hanford and the closed Lemoore court operations from five unsafe, overcrowded, and physically deficient buildings into a modern, centrally located and secure courthouse, greatly improving access to justice for Kings County residents.

 Was renovation considered before the plan to build a new courthouse was decided on?